Hospital Growth at Your Own Risk

 Healthcare has been in growth mode as long as most of us can remember.
 Part of that is because demand for healthcare services grows along with the population.
 Healthcare follows demographic trends as much as any other industry.
 Volume demand also grows with leaps in technology, and some have even posited—with good evidence—that the mere presence of more facilities in which to obtain healthcare services promotes growth in and of itself.

-That's not sustainable long term, but you knew that already.
+That's not sustainable long-term, but you knew that already.
 In fact, that's why healthcare reform has been on legislators' front burner all of last year and into this one.
-But you knew that, too.
+But you knew that too.
 You also know that your business of providing healthcare is in the crosshairs for cost and quality.
-Here's something you may not know, though: Hospital leaders, at least the ones we talked to for January's cover story, still think healthcare is growth industry.
+Here's something you may not know though.
+Hospital leaders, at least the ones we talked to for this month's cover story in HealthLeaders magazine, still think healthcare is growth industry.

-One reason is that people are still demanding more healthcare, even as it has grown more expensive in terms of their budget.
-And for all the government's jawboning about cutting costs and improving efficiency in healthcare, the healthcare reform bill has been really mostly about guaranteeing coverage for a significant portion of the population that is underinsured or uninsured—not cutting the cost curve.
+One reason is that people are still demanding more healthcare, even as it's grown more expensive in terms of their budget.
+And for all the government's jawboning about cutting costs and improving efficiency in healthcare, the healthcare reform bill is really mostly about guaranteeing coverage for a significant portion of the population that is underinsured or uninsured—not cutting the cost curve.
 So things might not be as bleak as they seem for your bottom line under healthcare reform.
 At least for now.

 Another area of growth for Mountain States is the ambulatory and retail side.